mongodb/docs-app-services/source/includes/dev-mode-breaking-changes.rst

-*Applies to App Services Apps created after [ADD RELEASE DATE].*
+*Applies to App Services Apps created after September 13, 2022.*

-App Services Apps in Development Mode that were created after [ADD RELEASE DATE] can make :ref:`breaking changes <breaking-change-quick-reference>` from their client code to synced object schemas.
+App Services Apps in Development Mode that were created after September 13, 2022 can make :ref:`breaking changes <breaking-change-quick-reference>` from their client code to synced object schemas.